Electronics Manufacturing & Circuit Boards

 Approximate net recovery on cost

-Tariffs impact electronics manufacturing: In July 2018, a U.S. 301 tariff of 25 percent went into effect on a range of Chinese imports affecting electronic manufacturing services (EMS) and customers.
-As noted by Macrofab, these tariffs cover a wide range of products used in printed circuit board assemblies, including:
+Tariffs on components remain: In July 2018, a U.S. 301 tariff of 25 percent went into effect on a range of Chinese imports, which affected EMS manufacturers and customers.
+As noted by technology company and contract manufacturer MacroFab, these tariffs covered a wide array of products used in PCB assemblies, including:

 - All switches